Risks and causes of gallbladder cancer

 Anything that increases your risk of getting a disease is a risk factor.
 Different cancers have different risk factors.
 Even if you have one or more risk factors, it does not mean that you will definitely get the disease.
 We know of several risk factors for gallbladder cancer.
 We’ve also included information on factors that may increase risk, but the evidence is not yet clear, such as hormone replacement therapy (HRT).

 As with most cancers, gallbladder cancer is more common in older people than in younger people.
-There are very few cases in people under 70 years of age in the UK.
+In the UK it is more common in people older than 70 than it is in younger people.

 Gallstones and inflammation of the gallbladder (cholecystitis) are the most common risk factors for gallbladder cancer.
 Gallstones are hard lumps, like little rocks, that form in the gallbladder.
 They are mostly cholesterol, mixed with other substances found in bile.
 About 8 out of 10 people with gallbladder cancer (80%) have gallstones or an inflamed gallbladder at diagnosis.